JonaBenja/appliedtm/README.md

 The word embedding model used for the training of the MLP is the "GoogleNewsvectors-negative300.bin.gz".
 You can find it here: https://code.google.com/archive/p/word2vec/

+### requirements
+The packages that are required to run the code for this project can be found in code/requirements.txt.

 ### code
 This folder contains the following scripts: